sdhutchins/documenteR/README.md

 ### Document a dataframe

-This will also work for data.frames, which you _should_ be thoroughly documenting in `R/data.R`.
+This will also work for a `data.frame`, which you _should_ be thoroughly documenting in `R/data.R`.
-Again, make sure the data.frame is available in the current environment, highlight its name, and call the addin:
+Highlight the name of your `data.frame` and call the addin.

 ```r
 #' DATASET_TITLE